Finding better ways to provide the materials the world needs

 While our teams on the ground work hard to protect heritage, we understand that there have been gaps in our broader approach across our business.
 We want to establish our heritage management as industry best practice and ensure the tragedy of Juukan Gorge is never repeated.

-Our objective is to work closely every step of the way with Indigenous partners to implement meaningful change in the way that we manage and protect Indigenous cultural heritage.
-For example, we know that Traditional Owners want to talk directly to the people running the operations.
-So, we have made structural changes across our business globally so that cultural heritage responsibilities lie with our product groups and are fully embedded within our mining operations.
+Our objective is to partner with communities, Indigenous people and organisations to implement meaningful change in the way that we manage and protect heritage.
+For example, we know that Indigenous Peoples want to talk directly to the people running the operations.
+So, we have made structural changes across our entire business so that cultural heritage responsibilities lie with our product groups and are fully embedded within our mining operations.

 Our goal is to work closely with Indigenous and land-connected peoples to understand their physical, spiritual and cultural connection with the local environment.

-Before we start to mine, we do cultural and environmental studies to understand the area, working with local people who live there, work there and know the land.
+Before we start to operate, we do cultural and environmental studies to understand the area, working with local people who live there, work there and know the land and waters.

-Wherever we can, we avoid disturbing cultural heritage sites.
-We employ archaeologists and scientists, and partner with universities, government and Indigenous organisations to find new and better ways to preserve cultural heritage and reduce our impact.
+Wherever we can, we avoid disturbing heritage sites.
+We employ archaeologists and scientists, and partner with Indigenous organisations, universities and government to find new and better ways to preserve cultural heritage and reduce our impact.

-Where we have to disturb land, we consult with those for whom the cultural heritage site has significance.
+Where we have to disturb land, we consult with knowledge and rights holders.
 We work with them to preserve its value – for example by relocating artefacts – and we make sure we rehabilitate the land straight afterwards.
 Where possible, we also enable Indigenous peoples to maintain access to sites of cultural significance to maintain their connection and customary practices.

 We acknowledge we must provide greater transparency in our agreements and commitments.

-In Canada, we continue to work with Indigenous peoples on the implementation of agreements signed with communities, and we are progressing discussions on four new agreements with Indigenous communities in Quebec, Saskatchewan and British Columbia.
+In Canada, we continue to work with Indigenous Peoples on the implementation of agreements signed with communities.

 We will also continue to work with Indigenous peoples globally to increase the economic benefits that flow to their communities from employment, skills, training and business development.

-I grew up mostly in Perth as the second eldest of six kids.
-My wife is German and I have three kids all born in different countries, as we’ve moved overseas a lot throughout my career with Rio Tinto."
+I grew up mostly in Perth as the second eldest of 6 kids.
+My wife is German and I have 3 kids all born in different countries, as we’ve moved overseas a lot throughout my career with Rio Tinto."

 In February 2022 we agreed a new co-designed management plan with the Yinhawangka Aboriginal Corporation.
 The plan will ensure the protection of significant social and cultural heritage values as part of our proposed development of the Western Range iron ore project in the Pilbara region of Western Australia.

-The Social, Cultural Heritage Management Plan is the result of strong collaboration over the past year between the Yinhawangka people and Rio Tinto, including on-Country visits, archaeological and ethnographic surveys and workshops.
+The Social and Cultural Heritage Management Plan is the result of strong collaboration over the past year between the Yinhawangka people and Rio Tinto, including on-Country visits, archaeological and ethnographic surveys and workshops.

 We are continuing to improve our approach and we are engaging with other Traditional Owner groups in the Pilbara to develop similar plans.